Australian Government Bureau of Meteorology

 Flood Level is expected to be exceeded at key sites along the main rivers for

-over 70% of Flood Watches are followed by flooding within the catchment.
+about 70% of Flood Watches are followed by flooding.

 FloodSafe advice is available at www.ses.nsw.gov.au